 The Secretariat prepared and distributed a revised version of the HSBI report (Rev.1) based on comments from several Members who noted that updates had not been transferred from the Fisheries Overview into this paper.

 One Member suggested the addition of a column including the total number of fishing days to provide a more informative basis for comparing inspection coverage in future Secretariat reports.
-Another Member requested for “Violations identified in HSBI” to be renamed to “Potential non-compliance” and maintaining email as an option for HSBI notifications and reports alongside the new online entry system.
+Another Member requested for “Violations identified in HSBI” to be renamed to “Potential non-compliance” and maintaining email as an option for HSBI notifications and reports alongside the online entry system.
 Some Members suggested more balanced inspection coverage across Members.

 10b.
 Members Reports

-Noting that more information on HSBI is provided in Members’ Annual Reports.
-China, Canada, the USA, and Japan presented brief reports of their HSBI activities for 2024.
+Noting that more information on HSBI is provided in Members’ Annual Reports, China, Canada, the USA, and Japan presented brief reports of their HSBI activities for 2024.

 Review of Applications for CNCP Status